natalia-rios/CSharpIntermediate/README.md

-Solutions to the exercises from Mosh's C# Intermediate: Classes, Interfaces and OOP course.
+Solutions to the exercises from  Mosh Hamedani's C# Intermediate: Classes, Interfaces and OOP course.